 - (2) For each person and group included in this column, the percentage of voting power is calculated by dividing the voting power beneficially owned by such person or group by the voting power of all of Ordinary Shares as a single class.
 In respect of matters requiring a shareholder vote, each Class A Ordinary Share will be entitled to one vote and each Class B Ordinary Share will be entitled to 45 votes.
 Each Class B Ordinary Share will be convertible into one Class A Ordinary Share at any time by the holder thereof.
-Class A Ordinary Shares will not be convertible into Class B Ordinary Shares under any circumstances. - (3) Consists of (i) 71,419,219 Class B Ordinary Shares held by Mr. Tan; (ii) 19,492,330 Class B Ordinary Shares held by Hibiscus Worldwide Ltd., a Cayman limited company ("Hibiscus"), and deemed beneficially owned by Mr. Tan pursuant to the shareholders' deed dated April 12, 2021 (the "Shareholders' Deed"), by and among GHL, Altimeter Growth Holdings, Grab Holdings Inc., the Key Executives and certain entities related to Mr. Tan; (iii) options exercisable within 60 days held by Ms. Tan to acquire 3,326,734 Class B Ordinary Shares and 24,955,107 Class B Ordinary Shares held by Ms. Tan, both deemed beneficially owned by Mr. Tan pursuant to the Shareholders' Deed; and (iv) 13,883,011 Class B Ordinary Shares held by Mr. Maa and the trusts created by Mr. Maa for which he is the trustee (the "Maa Trusts"), and options exercisable within 60 days held by Mr. Maa for which he is the trustee (the "Maa Trusts"), and options exercisable within 60 days held by Mr. Maa and any trusts created by Mr. Tan pursuant to the Shareholders' Deed; and (iv) 13,883,011 Class B Ordinary Shares held by Mr. Maa to acquire 3,098,919 Class B Ordinary Shares, both deemed beneficially owned by Mr. Tan pursuant to the Shareholders' Deed, Also pursuant to the Shareholders' Deed, Ms. Tan, Mr. Maa and any trusts created by Ms. Tan or Mr. Maa irrevocably appoints Mr. Tan as attorney-in-fact and proxy to vote all of their Class B Ordinary Shares.
+Class A Ordinary Shares will not be convertible into Class B Ordinary Shares under any circumstances. - (3) Consists of (i) 71,419,219 Class B Ordinary Shares held by Mr. Tan; (ii) 19,492,330 Class B Ordinary Shares held by Hibiscus Worldwide Ltd., a Cayman limited company ("Hibiscus"), and deemed beneficially owned by Mr. Tan pursuant to the shareholders' deed dated April 12, 2021 (the "Shareholders' Deed"), by and among GHL, Altimeter Growth Holdings, Grab Holdings Inc., the Key Executives and certain entities related to Mr. Tan; (iii) options exercisable within 60 days held by Ms. Tan to acquire 3,326,734 Class B Ordinary Shares and 24,955,107 Class B Ordinary Shares held by Ms. Tan, both deemed beneficially owned by Mr. Tan pursuant to the Shareholders' Deed; and (iv) 13,883,011 Class B Ordinary Shares held by Mr. Maa and the trusts created by Mr. Maa for which he is the trustee (the "Maa Trusts"), and options exercisable within 60 days held by Mr. Maa for which he is the trustee (the "Maa Trusts"), and options exercisable within 60 days held by Mr. Maa and any trusts created by Mr. Tan pursuant to the Shareholders' Deed; Also pursuant to the Shareholders' Deed, Ms. Tan, Mr. Maa and any trusts created by Ms. Tan or Mr. Maa irrevocably appoints Mr. Tan as attorney-in-fact and proxy to vote all of their Class B Ordinary Shares.

-- (4) Pursuant to the Shareholders' Deed, these shares will be voted solely, and deemed beneficially owned, by Mr. Tan. - (5) Pursuant to the Shareholders' Deed, these shares will be voted solely, and deemed beneficially owned, by Mr. Tan. - (6) SB Investment Advisers (UK) Limited has been appointed as the alternative investment fund manager of SVF Investments (UK) Limited.
-Investment and divestment decisions for securities held by SVF Investments (UK) Limited are made by the investment committee of SB Investment Advisers (UK) Limited which, as the Company has been informed by SVF Investments (UK) Limited, has three voting members, comprised of Masayoshi Son, Rajeev Misra and Saleh Romeih. - (7) Represents shares held through Didi Global Inc., formerly known as Xiaoju Kuaizhi Inc., and Marvelous Yarra Limited.
+- (4) Pursuant to the Shareholders' Deed, these shares will be voted solely, and deemed beneficially owned, by Mr. Tan. - (5) Pursuant to the Shareholders' Deed, these shares will be voted solely, and deemed beneficially owned, by Mr. Tan. - (6) Appointed as Group Chief Technology Officer effective October 1, 2022. - (7) SB Investment Advisers (UK) Limited has been appointed as the alternative investment fund manager of SVF Investments (UK) Limited.
+Investment and divestment decisions for securities held by SVF Investments (UK) Limited are made by the investment committee of SB Investment Advisers (UK) Limited which, as the Company has been informed by SVF Investments (UK) Limited, has three voting members, comprised of Masayoshi Son, Rajeev Misra and Saleh Romeih. - (8) Represents shares held through Didi Global Inc., formerly known as Xiaoju Kuaizhi Inc., and Marvelous Yarra Limited.